menu

 Overview

 Erieville is a very small town located in the state of New York.
 With a population of 1,863 people and just one neighborhood, Erieville is the 613th largest community in New York.
-Much of the housing stock in Erieville was built prior to World War II, making it one of the older and more historic towns in the country.
+Erieville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Occupations and Workforce